 In between the fall of the Zand dynasty and early stages of the Qajars, the self-ruling Khanates surfaced.

-The Khanates were steadily involved in numerous battles along trade routes between central and western Asia
+The Khanates were steadily involved in numerous battles along trade routes between central and western Asia, and were ultimately assimilated into the Russian Empire in 1813.

 The TSFSR fell apart by 1918, and Azerbaijan declared their independence, emerging as the Azerbaijan Democratic Republic.
 In the Muslim world this put them as the first modern parliamentary republic.